SMTorg/smt/tutorial/README.md

 # SMT Toolbox

 These tutorials introduce to use the opensource Surrogate Modeling Toolbox where different surrogate models are available.
+More advanced notebooks or script could be find here: https://github.com/SMTorg/smt-use-cases

 ## SMT Tutorial (linear, quadratic, gaussian process, ...)